skyzh/mini-lsm/mini-lsm-book/src/week2-05-manifest.md

 To sync the directory, you may implement the `sync_dir` function, where you can use `File::open(dir).sync_all()?` to sync it.
 On Linux, directory is a file that contains the list of files in the directory.
 By doing fsync on the directory, you will ensure that the newly-written (or removed) files can be visible to the user if the power goes off.

+Remember to write a compaction manifest record for both the background compaction trigger (leveled/simple/universal) and when the user requests to do a force compaction.

 ## Task 3: Flush on Close

 In this task, you will need to modify: